 Mt.
-Nebo State Park Cabin #61 is a small Rustic-style fieldstone and frame cabin built c.1933 by the Civilian Conservation Corps (CCC) and is one of several cabins that the CCC built on the top of Mt.
+Nebo State Park Cabin #63 is a small Rustic-style fieldstone and frame cabin built c.1933 by the Civilian Conservation Corps (CCC) and is one of several cabins that the CCC built on the top of Mt.
 Nebo for overnight accommodations.
-Cabin #61 is one of six cabins located along the southern and western edge of the mountain, and they were placed there to take advantage of the spectacular views.
-Cabin #61 has a fieldstone foundation that blends into the cabin's battered walls on the fieldstone portion of the building, and is topped by a hipped roof covered in asphalt shingles.
+Cabin #63 is one of six cabins located along the southern and western edge of the mountain, and they were placed there to take advantage of the spectacular views.
+Cabin #63 has a fieldstone foundation and walls that are mainly sided in wood weatherboard siding.
+The cabin is topped by a gabled and hipped roof covered in asphalt shingles.
 In addition, the cabin has a large fieldstone chimney for the interior's fireplace.
+Windows in the cabin are four-over-four double-hung windows.
+Although the windows are replacements, they replicate the cabin's original windows.